TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 ### In conclusion

 Now that we've covered these ideas, it's good to return to the reminder we shared at the start.
-Don't try to write perfectly clean code; this will only lead to frustration.
+Don't try to write perfectly clean code, this will only lead to frustration.
 Writing "spaghetti" is inevitable; everyone does it sometimes.
 Just keep these ideas in mind, and with time and patience, your code will start to get cleaner.

 Learning to write clean code is a process of constant improvement.
 One that will extend beyond you *completing* The Odin Project.
 This lesson is meant to serve as a primer and a starting point for that journey.

+> "Great code comes from experience.
+Experience comes from not-so-great code.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. Read [10 Principles for Keeping Your Programming Code Clean](https://onextrapixel.com/10-principles-for-keeping-your-programming-code-clean/) to get some great tips for clean code.
-1. To help better understand good comment practices, read about [comments telling us how code works](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/) as well as how to [code without comments](https://blog.codinghorror.com/coding-without-comments/).
+1. To help better understand good comment practices, read about [comments telling us why code works](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/) as well as how to [code without comments](https://blog.codinghorror.com/coding-without-comments/).

 </div>